Bristol GP Service

 Further details on the MSA medical regulations can be found here: MSA Medical Regulations

-What kind of MSA medical do I need?
+What kind of Motorsport UK medical do I need?

 If you are applying for your first MSA Licence, a doctor must provide a medical report on your your application form.
 Only one medical is usually necessary; however, if you have ever been treated for any of the following conditions (or are over 45yrs old) you may need undergo a medical every year: